helpers/handlebars-helpers-examples/dest/paths/copy.md

 # File Helpers

-This layout is used to demonstrate how paths will be constructed in different contexts, and using different src-dest arrangements.
+This layout is used to demonstrate how paths are constructed in different contexts, and using different src-dest arrangements.

 # File Helpers

-Copy from "A to B": **true**
+Copy from "A to B": ****